DeepProcess: Supporting business process execution using a MANN-based recommender system: Preliminaries

 where $\left(W_{h},W_{y},V,\bb_{h},\bb_{y}\right)$ are learnable parameters, and $\sigma$ is a point-wise nonlinear function.

 Although theoretically powerful, vanilla RNNs cannot learn from long-sequences due to a problem known as vanishing or exploding gradients.
 A powerful solution is Long Short-Term Memory (LSTM) \cite{hochreiter1997long}.
-LSTM (see Figure \ref{fig:LSTM-unit} for its internal structure) introduces one more vector called ``memory'' $\cb_{t}$, which, together with the state $\hb_{t}$, specify the dynamic as: $\left(\hb_{t},\cb_{t}\right)=\text{LSTM}\left(\hb_{t-1},\cb_{t-1},\xb_{t}\right)$.
+LSTM introduces one more vector called ``memory'' $\cb_{t}$, which, together with the state $\hb_{t}$, specify the dynamic as: $\left(\hb_{t},\cb_{t}\right)=\text{LSTM}\left(\hb_{t-1},\cb_{t-1},\xb_{t}\right)$.
 In most implementations, this is decomposed further as:

 where $\tilde{\cb}_{t}$ is a candidate memory computed from the input, $\fb_{t},\ib_{t},\ob_{t}\in(\boldsymbol{0},\boldsymbol{1})$ are gates, and $\ast$ denotes point-wise multiplication. $\fb_{t}$ determines how much the previous memory is maintained; $\ib_{t}$ controls how much new information is stored into memory, and $\ob_{t}$ controls how much memory is read out.
 The candidate memory and the gates are typically parameterized as: